martinobordin/Chart.Mvc/README.md

         <canvas id="myCanvas" width="400" height="400"></canvas>
         @Html.CreateChart("myCanvas", barChart)

+**Note:** Be sure to call CreateChart AFTER the reference to Chart.js file

 The chart object contains information like chart type, labels, data and visualization options.
 Property names are the same of the original _Chart.Js_, so it should be easy to use them.